suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Pull down code from upstream

-This will pull down new code from whatever the `origin` is, in most case this is github.
+This will pull down new code from whatever the `origin` is, in most cases, this is GitHub.

 ```shell
 git pull